hollowmatt/GoPSP/algorithms/README.md

 The second chapter is about selection sort.
 This algorithm is in /selection/selection.go

-## Chapter 3: Recursion
+## Chapter 3: Recursion (not an Algorithm)
 The third chapter is about recursion.
-This algorithm is in /recursion/recursion.go
+This code is in /recursion/recursion.go

 ## Chapter 4: Quick Sort
 The fourth chapter is about quick sort.